patrick-mcclure/adversarial_training_for_fmri_decoding/HCP/README.md

-# Adversarial Training for fMRI Decoding
+# Adversarial Training for fMRI Decoding from Beta Volumes

 ## Train